San Francisco Pride: Festival

 A two-day (Saturday and Sunday) festival has grown up around the Sunday morning parade.
 It is a collection of booths, dance stages, and vendors around the Civic Center area near San Francisco City Hall.
 On the Sunday of the parade, an area of the festival called Leather Alley features fetish and BDSM oriented booths and demonstrations.

 The festival is traditionally held in the last full weekend in June.
 This commemorates the Stonewall riots.

 The independently organized San Francisco Trans March and fair are held on the Friday before the parade and the Dyke March and fair are held on Saturday both in Dolores Park in the Mission District of San Francisco.

 Administration

 The festival is run by a non-profit organization, the San Francisco Lesbian, Gay, Bisexual, Transgender Pride Celebration Committee.
 According to their web site, their mission is "to educate the World, commemorate our heritage, celebrate our culture, and liberate our people."
-The current Executive Director is Suzanne Ford, who in 2023 was announced as the first openly transgender person paid to be Executive Director of the San Francisco Lesbian, Gay, Bisexual, Transgender Pride Celebration Committee.
+The current executive director is Suzanne Ford, who in 2023 was announced as the first openly transgender person paid to be executive director of the committee.

-The event is funded by a combination of community fundraising both by the pride committee and on their behalf, corporate sponsorships, San Francisco city grants, and donations collected from the participants at the festival.
+The event has been funded by combination of community fundraising both by the pride committee and on their behalf, corporate sponsorships, San Francisco city grants, and donations collected from the participants at the festival since its inception.
+However, since 2025, many of the biggest corporate funders pulled their support as part of a wave of widespread, renewed discrimination against queer individuals and communities following the commencement of Donald Trump's second term as President of the United States.
+As a result, the festival has struggled to meet fundraising amounts needed to safely host the event during June celebrations.
+However, organizers announced in 2026 that they had met their fundraising goals despite the 2025 corporate pullback.

 Several veteran contractors are employed to take on specific roles for the event.

-Also involved in the running of the festival and parade are hundreds of volunteers.
-Of particular note are:
+Also involved in the running of the festival and parade are hundreds of volunteers, including: